om-saxena34/IBVAP-Intelligent-Border-Video-Analytics-Platform/README.md

 - **Surveillance Prototype**: The project demonstrates an AI-based intelligent video analytics prototype for border surveillance using commodity IP CCTV streams.
 - **Open Access & Reuse**: The repository may be viewed, cloned, studied, modified, and reused according to the terms of the MIT License.
 - **Attribution Requirement**: Proper attribution to the original author (Om Saxena) must be retained in all copies or substantial portions of the software, as required by the MIT License.
-- **Operational Disclaimer**: This project is a proof-of-concept software prototype and should not be represented as an official government security system or deployed in a real border-security environment without appropriate authorization, validation, security review, and operational testing.
+- **Operational Disclaimer**: This project is a proof-of-concept software prototype and should not be represented as an official government security system or deployed in an operational border-security environment without appropriate authorization, validation, security review, and operational testing.

 ### Repository Usage & Attribution